 When she went for my bangs, I thought it was odd, but I was 12.
 I was basically clueless.
 As she freed my friend’s blond locks from the curlers, they were tight spirals.
 My heart stopped.
 I secretly prayed she had only messed up her hair, not mine too.
 As her hair air-dried while my hair was finishing, she looked more Pollyanna than Delia’s model.

 After the 99th curler was finally removed and my hair had time to air dry a bit, I was turned around in the chair, to face the mirror.
-In that one second, I knew my life was over.
+In that one second, I knew my chance at ever being remotely cool and stylish was over.
 Glancing at my poodle friend, I could see she had the same dreadful realization.
 Our genius idea to get a perm from a woman who specialized in blue hair and tight finger curls, sealed our middle school fate.
 I looked like a mix between Bob Ross and my cocker spaniel mutt, Buttons.
 It was not the look I was going for.
 It was terrible.

 And because my life wasn’t embarrassing enough, it was, apparently, an entire family affair when I first shaved my legs.
 Why?
 Please tell me I wasn’t shaving with foaming bathroom cleaner.

-Any woman can tell a story through the experiences they had/have with their hair.
+Any woman can tell a story through the experiences she’s had with their hair.
 Most of those stories will be harrowing, terrifying, and life-altering.
 It’s not just hair, it’s who we are.

-This is why I’m a perma-geek with every hair product known to man in my bathroom.
+This is why I have every hair product known to man in my bathroom.
 The quest continues.
 FYI I’ve given up on the perm.
 I can confidently, assuredly say, I’ll never attempt to perm my hair again.